dcos/dcos-docs/1.9/usage/pods/examples.md

 # A Pod that Uses Ephemeral Volumes

-The following pod definition specifies an ephemeral volume called `v1`.
+The following pod definition specifies an ephemeral volume called `v1`. <!-- Validated by Joel 1/3/17 -->

 ```json
 {